jdbean/blog-mirror/_posts/2018-05-28-what-makes-good-code.md

 elements of our code to ensure that it will be usable by ourselves and others in the future.
 After a good deal of thinking on this subject, the maxim "make it work, make it right, make it fast" is finally starting to sink in.

-As I continue to develop as a programmer I'm going to get focus on getting better at seeing where I can create the most impact with the least effort in my code.
-The goal is that eventually writing "good" code will be more automatic than intentional.
+As I continue to develop as a programmer I'm going to focus on getting better at seeing where I can create the most impact with the least effort in my code.
+The goal is that eventually writing "good" code will be more automatic than deliberate.